 She is the author of Eco’s Chaosmos: From the Middle...

-Gladyce Arata Terrill Distinguished Professor of Italian Studies
+Gladyce Arata Terrill Distinguished Professor of Italian Studies, Director of the Institute of European Studies

 Akash Kumar (Ph.D., Columbia University) is a scholar of medieval Italian literature, with particular focus on the history of science and philosophy, Mediterranean studies, and digital humanities.
-His first book project, Dante’s Elements: Translation and Natural Philosophy from Giacomo da Lentini to the Comedy, explores the confluence of scientific thought and the early lyric tradition that creates a vernacular intellectual identity vital to the writing of Dante’s Commedia.
+His first book project, Love’s Knowledge: Science and Lyric from Giacomo da Lentini to Dante (forthcoming, University of Toronto Press), explores the confluence of scientific thought and the early lyric tradition that creates a vernacular intellectual identity vital to the writing of Dante’s Commedia.

 Associate Professor, Italian Studies and History of Art